 - Access to focus groups of people with lived experience of learning disabilities, autism and sight loss

-- Supporting Ready, Willing & Able – our new programme which seeks to creates employment opportunities for people who have learning disabilities or are autistic
+- Supporting Ready, Willing & Able – our supported employment programme, which seeks to creates employment opportunities for people with learning disabilities and autistic people

 - Volunteer days